Universal bank model not at an end: ECB bank watchdog

 Tighter regulatory scrutiny and the requirement for thicker capital safety cushions for riskier banking business is prompting a strategy rethink at many banks, including universal banks that combine standard deposit-taking and lending with more sophisticated investment banking activity.

-For example, Germany’s largest lender, Deutsche Bank, is weighing spinning off its retail operations, two sources familiar with the situation have told Reuters.
+For example, Germany’s largest lender, Deutsche Bank (DBKGn.DE), is weighing spinning off its retail operations, two sources familiar with the situation have told Reuters.

 Asked about Deutsche Bank, Nouy told the Handelsblatt newspaper she would not comment on individual lenders.